I think that, in a way, each artist has asked themselves: what’s your ideal?

 Now, this may go without saying, but I want to put it out there: there will always be pieces of all of our creative visions that will be ours alone.
 Not everything we imagine can translate into the art.
 It can come very close, but it’s never quite exact.
 We can see this as a frustration, or we can see it as a piece of our ideas becoming sacred for us to hold onto.
 It’s a bit of magic if you think of it that way.

-The point of this casual little guide is to stick to your vision—that thing you can’t get out of your head, what you keep coming back to like a homeland.
-Set your course on that path and all the pieces, on your canvas and inside, will click and bring you satisfaction no matter the outcome with an audience.
-They say this year is for 20/20 vision; let’s bring that to the creative level.
+The point of this casual little guide is to stick to your vision— that thing you can’t get out of your head, what you keep coming back to like a homeland.
+Set your course on that path and all the pieces will click no matter the outcome with an audience.

 Much Love, Quinn